spbu-coding-2024/trees-trees-team-5/README.md

 ## 💡 Features

-* <b>Arithmetic operators</b> - you can plus and minus one tree from another.
-This will insert/delete nodes from one tree in another
+* <b>Arithmetic operations</b> - add and subtract interface for two trees to insert or remove all nodes of one tree into/from another one
-* <b>Get operator</b> - you can get value just by get operator from key
+* <b>Get operator</b> - retrieving values using the get operator with a key

 ## 📃 Example